 Above a certain value, as an online shop, you have to submit additional Intrastat declarations that monitor the actual movement of goods between the EU member states.

 Until the end of 2019, it was possible to submit a VAT identification number after having delivered the goods to another EU member state - as long as there was no risk of tax evasion.
 In the coming years, however, a major VAT reform will be carried out in the EU.
 In the first step, so-called quick fixes were implemented that started 01.01.2020.
 As an online merchant, you will be obliged to possess a VAT number at the time of delivery to another EU member state.
-More information about the changes can be found here.

 If you have further questions about tax aspects that you have to consider as an online trader, then please have a look at our colleagues from Taxdoo.
 With their software, you can automate the process of VAT compliance.